-Exempting CommonHealth and PCA services from estate recovery
+B. Exempting CommonHealth and PCA services from estate recovery

 Section 21 of the long-term care act creates a new subsection (e) in section 31 of chapter 118E that directs MassHealth to exempt the costs of CommonHealth coverage and the costs of personal care attendant (PCA) services from estate recovery provided the state obtains whatever federal approval is needed.
+CMS approved the state plan amendment to only recover for federally mandated services and that was enough to exempt recovery for PCA state plan services.
+However, CMS has not yet approved the waiver of estate recovery for CommonHealth members.

-a.
-Personal Care Attendant (PCA) Services
+1. Personal Care Attendant (PCA) Services

 The PCA benefit is a state plan benefit available in MassHealth Standard and CommonHealth and pays for a personal care attendant to assist person with disabilities who need help with at least two activities of daily living.
 MassHealth has confirmed with CMS that no approval is needed to exempt PCA services or any other community-based state plan service like Adult Day Health or Adult Foster Care from estate recovery.
-The HCBS waiver services are the only community-based long term care services subject to estate recovery.
+The HCBS waiver services are the only community-based long-term care services subject to estate recovery.12

-b.
-CommonHealth
+2. CommonHealth